ikmb/TOFU-MAaPO/README.md

 # Quick start
 ## DISCLAIMER:
 This pipeline uses tools that require more computing capacity and memory than a workstation normally has.
 The tools Semibin for example can use up to 200GB of RAM, while GTDB-TK also uses 100GB of RAM to name two examples.
-We show here how you can run TOFU-MAaPO on a laptop with at least 4 cores and 32GB of memory, but we would not recommend this.
-A computer system for TOFU-MAaPO has at least 32 cores and 128 GB of RAM.
+Here, we show you how to run TOFU-MAaPO on a laptop with at least 4 cores and 32GB of memory, but we would not recommend this.
+A computer system for TOFU-MAaPO has at least 32 cores and a mimium of 128 GB of RAM.
 We recommend using it on an HPC for larger amounts of data. <br />

 ## Nextflow and Singularity installation
 Please install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 With it, you can easily install Singularity and Nextflow.
 After installation, make sure that the environment is activated and test that Singularity (now Apptainer) and Nextflow are working:<br />